jul3x/RAG3/README.md

 # RAG3

 Have you ever wondered what would you do if you could turn back time? **RAG3** makes impossible things possible.
-Join to adventure and help main character in preventing the tragic events.
+Join to the adventure and help main character in preventing the tragic events.

 -----

 ## Description

-**RAG3** is 2D top-down shooter game (currently in early development phase).
+**RAG3** is 2D top-down shooter game (currently in demo phase).
 The gameplay consists of skillful levelling, with elimination of all obstacles encountered (enemies and inanimate things as well) along the way.
- The basic feature of the game is the significant dynamics, most of the time requiring the considerable concentration.
+ The basic feature of the game is the significant **dynamics**, most of the time requiring the considerable concentration.
  The game's goal is providing sensations and joy from battles with various creatures while wandering through many types of locations (from mazes to open worlds).

+ One of the most distinguishing features of the game is **real-time** time manipulation mechanics.
+ Player is allowed to slow down the gameplay for a short period of time (**bullet time**) and is able to travel **back to the past**.
+ This feature is strictly integrated with battles and can be used in a fully dynamic way.

+ The plot of the game can be discovered only directly through the gameplay.
+ If you want to learn more about RAG3 world - download demo version [here](https://j3x.dev/rag3) or compile game by yourself using steps from **Build** section.
+ You can play in **multiplayer mode** with your friends as well!

+ Beware!
+Travelling in time comes with consequences.
+Be careful when you meet your past self!

 ## Control

-Due to an early phase of the game, steering can be changed in future.
-For now:
+Steering can be changed by user.
+By default it is:

 - *WSAD* for movement. *LShift* changes moving to running.
 - *Mouse* used for aiming, *LeftButton* uses current weapon, *MouseWheel* changes weapon, *RightButton* triggers bullet time.